brillout/goldpage/docs/readme.template.md

 we don't allow you to configure how `ssr-coin` bundles your browser-side JavaScript code.
 If you don't absolutely need to configure something, then we don't allow you to configure it.

-Currently, `ssr-coin` uses Webpack but we will use Parcel instead as soon as Parcel v2 is released.
+Currently, `ssr-coin` uses Webpack but we will use Parcel as soon as Parcel v2 is released.
-Using Parcel means that all things related to building will just work.
+This means that all things related to building will just work.
 You want TypeScript and PostCSS?
-That will work with zero changes in config.

-(Note that `ssr-coin` is young and may have some rough edges here and there but greatly care about deliving a fine-polished tool ASAP.)
+It will work out-of-the-box and you won't have to do anything.
+(That said you can use TypeScript and PostCSS today by installing the `@ssr-coin/typescript` and `@srr-coin/postcss` plugins which will modify the Webpack config for you.)

 **Static-dynamic Apps** :gear:

-You have control over when your pages are rendered: by setting `renderHtmlAtBuildTime: true` you.
+You have control over the "staticness" of your pages.

+For example, if you set `doNotRenderInBrowser: true` to a page config, the page is rendered to HTML only.
-That way you have control over the "staticness" of your pages.
+That way you can have pages that have no (or very little) browser-side JavaScript.

-This is crucial to achieve dramatic performance increase, especially on mobile.
+This is crucial for mobile devices where browser-side JavaScript is a performance killer.

+Also, stateful & interactive views are complex to develop.
+With `ssr-coin` you can develop apps with dynamic HTML only, like we did with PHP in 1995.

+Using React as an HTML template engine is a wonderful developer experience.
+(React without stateful views is super easy.)

-the HTML of your page is rendered at built-time or at request-time and with `doNotRenderInBrowser` you can control whether your page is hydrated.
+And with `renderHtmlAtBuildTime` you can control whether the HTML of your page is rendered at built-time or at request-time.

-can configure your pages
+You can also render pages to the DOM only.
-`ssr-coin` com
+You have full control over the staticness of your pages.
+With `ssr-coin` you can have highly interactive pages (like an SPA) as well as static pages (like PHP in 1995).

 **Blazing Fast on Mobile** :zap:

+As mentioned in the previous section, you can have pages that have no (or little) browser-side JavaScript.

+If your app is mostly about content, then removing browser-side JavaScript is an effective way to make your pages super fast on mobile.

+Today it's all or nothing: either the entire page is loaded & rendered in the browser or the page is not loaded/rendered at all.
-We will eventually look into ways of hydrating.
+Bt we are looking into ways of having partial browser-side rendering.
-Meaning that pages with view components where only 10% are interactive will gain a drastic increase in mobile performance. including only

-- Pages with no browser-side JavaScript for a drastic increase in performance (especially on mobile devices).
-- Static pages & generation of static websites.
+So that a page with only a couple of interactive views can still be blazing fast on mobile.

 **Batteries included** :battery: